the helix project — making the past present

 The program is open to all full-time college and university students who wish to explore Jewish history in the most creative, direct, and personal way possible—regardless of financial status—to become the most knowledgeable and visionary leaders in the field of Jewish culture.
 Undergraduate students must be enrolled full-time during the 2013–2014 year at an accredited college or university.
 Graduate students may also apply, although the number of graduate student positions will be limited.

 The Helix is led by today’s leading scholars of Jewish history, literature, and culture, alongside advanced graduate students in these fields.
 Helix alumni from previous years also join the trip as Resident Assistants.

 how much does this cost?

 A month of international travel can be financially daunting!
 One of our aims is to make this incredible experience available to all exceptional students who are passionate about this subject.
 To this end, we try to offer enough support to allow all students to participate including those who, without financial aid, may not be able to study abroad.
 Financial support ranges from scholarships of $1,800 to fellowships that cover nearly all trip expenses (exclusive of domestic and international airfare).
-Last year’s tuition (including all materials, ground transportation, insurance, lecturers and guides), fees, and room & board costs amounted to $4,250 per student (not including air travel).
-Final program costs will be posted in January 2014.
+This year’s tuition and fees (including all materials, ground transportation, insurance, lecturers and guides), fees, and room & board costs total $4,695 per student (not including air travel).